Place virtual content on real-world surfaces, and enable the user to interact with virtual content by using gestures.

 Refine the Position of Virtual Content Over Time

 As the session runs, ARKit analyzes each camera image and learns more about the layout of the physical environment.
-When ARKit updates its estimated size, shape, and position of real-world planes, you may need to update the position of your app’s virtual content.
-Opt in to notification of these events by creating an
+When ARKit updates its estimated size and position of real-world surfaces, you may need to update the position of your app’s virtual content to match.
+To help make it easy, ARKit notifies you when it corrects its understanding of the scene by way of an

 Manage Tracked Ray Casts

-Because ARKit continues to call them, tracked ray casts can increasingly consume resources with the more virtual content a user places.
-Stop the tracked ray cast when you’re satisfied with its associated virtual object’s position, or when you remove the virtual object from your scene.
+Because ARKit continues to call them, tracked ray casts can increasingly consume resources as the user places more virtual content.
+Stop the tracked ray cast when you no longer need refined positions over time, such as when a virtual balloon takes flight, or when you remove a virtual object from your scene.

 Enable User Interaction with Virtual Content